jenkinsci/warnings-ng-plugin/doc/Documentation.md

 1. The plugin scans the console log of a Jenkins build or files in the workspace of your job for any kind of issues.
 There are more than hundred [report formats](../SUPPORTED-FORMATS.md) supported.
 Among the problems it can detect:
     - errors from your compiler (C, C#, Java, etc.)
+    - failures from your test reports (JUnit, etc.)
     - warnings from a static analysis tool (CheckStyle, StyleCop, SpotBugs, etc.)
     - duplications from a copy-and-paste detector (CPD, Simian, etc.)
     - vulnerabilities